Party of Socialists of the Republic of Moldova

 The Party of Socialists of the Republic of Moldova (Partidul Socialiștilor din Republica Moldova, PSRM) is a democratic socialist political party in Moldova.
 A populist party, it holds Eurosceptic and Russophilic views, both of which are reflected by its long-time leader and former Moldovan president Igor Dodon.
 It is contrasted to like-minded centre-left European parties for its conservative views on social issues, reflecting the country's strong social conservatism and the influence of the Moldovan Orthodox Church.

 Between 2005 and 2011, it was known as the Party of Socialists of Moldova "Motherland" (Partidul Socialiștilor din Moldova «Patria-Rodina», PSMPR).
 In 2021, the Electoral Bloc of Communists and Socialists was formed with the Party of Communists of the Republic of Moldova with the aim of joint participation in the 2021 Moldovan parliamentary election.
+The party is pro-Russian, opposing Moldova's membership in the European Union and NATO.